 After installing TrueNAS, configuring and using the system is all managed through the web interface.
-By default, the system creates a number of ways to access the web interface, but you might need to adjust the default settings to better fit the system in your network environment.
+It is important to only use the web interface to make configuration changes to the system.
+By default, using the command-line interface (CLI) to modify the system does not modify the settings database.
+Any changes made in the command line are lost and reverted to the original database settings whenever the system restarts.
+TrueNAS automatically creates a number of ways to access the web interface, but you might need to adjust the default settings to better fit the system in your network environment.

 Preconfigured SystemsWhen you purchase TrueNAS Enterprise hardware from iXsystems, the system is preconfigured with your provided networking details.
 The IP address of the TrueNAS web interface is provided on the system sales order or configuration sheet.
 Please contact iX Support if the TrueNAS web interface IP address has not been provided with these documents or cannot be identified from the TrueNAS system console.

 To configure access to the web interface or view the web interface IP address, you will need to connect a monitor and keyboard to your TrueNAS system or connect with IPMI for out-of-band system management.

 When powering on a TrueNAS system, the system attempts to connect to a DHCP server from all live interfaces and provide access to the web interface.
 On networks that support Multicast Domain Name Services (mDNS), a hostname and domain can be used to access the TrueNAS web interface.
 By default, TrueNAS is configured to use the hostname and domain truenas.local You can change this after logging in to the web interface by going to Network > Global Configuration and setting a new Hostname and Domain.

 If an IP address is needed, connect a monitor to the TrueNAS system and view the console setup menu that displays at the end of the boot process.